pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 ### Say it

+Make your text as self-contained as possible, do not interrupt the reader's flow by making references to ideas outside the current text.

 Provide examples and carefully draw connections between them and the main concepts.
 Counter-examples are also useful here to delimit the scope of your text.